General Categorial Geometry and Algebraic Topology: A General Definition of Geometric Metacategory Space

 We assume that in the absence of the \emph{adjunctions that generate the (co)limits} in a given category $\textbf{C}$ (in \cite{Majk23s} such adjunctions are considered as a categorial analog to the gravitational field) this A-space is a flat Euclidean subspace, and that if we have such adjunctions in this category that this $3D$ A-space is a curved GR space generated by the gravitation field represented by such categorial adjunctions.
 In this case, this 3D space curvature changes the point positions of the objects, that is, changes the mapping $P:Ob_\textbf{C} \rightarrow Z_0$.

-So, in the space of objects $Im(P)$ we have the discrete space for a given category (objects are isolated) while in the categorial 3D A-space the objects are not isolated but connected by the oriented 3D paths corresponding to the arrows of a category.
-In this way we represented the fact that, in the 2D discrete space $Im(P)$, the objects are "isolated from each other in a certain way".

-Now, from the fact that the objects of the category can be eliminated and represented by their identity arrows, the category can be represented geometrically by the 3D A-space with the oriented paths inside it (representing the arrows of the category) while the initial and final points of these paths inside the 2D discrete space $Im(P)$ represents the objects and not the arrows.
-So, in this real 3D space representation of the Metacategory space of the arrows (paths) of a category, for the paths we have the space continuum and topologically we can describe this space (in the work of Ehresmann, Brouwer and Weil's \emph{Das Continuum}) by the class of its open sets (set of the points in the path without its initial and final position in the plane $Z_0$ that represent the objects).

-In this way we can represent visually the \emph{diagrams} of a category (characteristic visual language representation in category theory) as a projection of the 3D A-space on the 2D plain $Z_0$ (both with the object's positions in $Z_0$).

-In the representation of the categorial space by real 3D A-space above we assume Einstein's conception of \emph{physical} spacetime (in a fixed time-instance) which is not some pre-existing void in which matter, gravity and other forces of nature exist.
-It is real, substantial entity (not void) which is the gravitational tensor \emph{field} ($4\times 4$ metrics $\textbf{g}_{jk}$ identified as the gravitational potential) of matter sources.
-So, in any fixed time-instance, the curved 3D open space is the gravitational field.

-In an analogy with this real 3D space, the 3D categorial A-space is curved by the "categorial field" which is assumed in \cite{Majk23s} to be represented by the adjunctions.
+Consequently, in such an analogy with the real physical 3D space, the 3D categorial A-space can be curved by the "categorial field" which is assumed in \cite{Majk23s} to be represented by the adjunctions.
 So in the presence of adjunctions that generate, for example, the (co)limits, categorial A-space (in which the time is frozen) is curved by these adjunctions, while in the absence of such adjunctions in a given category we can consider that A-space is a flat Euclidean 3-D space.

+In effect, this paper is only a more detailed explanation of the analogy of the invariances and symmetries in category theory introduced in \cite{Majk23s} and analog phenomena in Einstein cosmology.
 This mathematical intuition, based on the "\emph{adjunction-as-filed}" paradigm, is summarized by table (2.53) in Section 2.5.1of the book \cite{Majk23s}:

 and the work of geometrization\footnote{We mean the displacement of the space points in the $Z_0$ plain of the A-space, caused by the curvature generated by the adjunctions (categorial fields) w.r.t. the flat space in absence of the adjunctions.} of the Category Theory (i.e., of the Metacategory), provided in this paper, gives more light to such intuition.